-Assess whether Commonwealth environmental water has increased the transport and export of salt, nutrients and suspended solids through the LMR Selected Area.
+• Assess whether Commonwealth environmental water has increased the transport and export of salt, nutrients and phytoplankton through the LMR Selected Area.

-- Commonwealth environmental water will increase the mobilisation of salts from the Basin and increase the transport of salt passing from Lock 1 through the LMR Selected Area (and through the Lower Lakes and Murray Mouth) - Commonwealth environmental water will increase the mobilisation of nutrients from the Basin and increase nutrient loads passing from Lock 1 through the LMR Selected Area (and through the Lower Lakes and Murray Mouth) - Commonwealth environmental water will increase suspended solid loads (including phytoplankton biomass) passing from Lock 1 through the LMR Selected Area (and through the Lower Lakes and Murray Mouth).
+- Commonwealth environmental water will increase the mobilisation of salts from the Basin and increase the transport of salt passing from Lock 1 through the LMR Selected Area (and through the Lower Lakes and Murray Mouth) - Commonwealth environmental water will increase the mobilisation of nutrients from the Basin and increase nutrient loads passing from Lock 1 through the LMR Selected Area (and through the Lower Lakes and Murray Mouth) - Commonwealth environmental water will increase the load of phytoplankton biomass passing from Lock 1 through the LMR Selected Area (and through the Lower Lakes and Murray Mouth).

-This component will use a 3D hydrodynamic-biogeochemical model that has been developed and used extensively in the region (Aldridge et al. 2013, Hipsey and Busch 2012a, 2012b).
-For detailed information on the proposed modelling approach refer to Aldridge et al. (2013).
-Two interlinked modelling platforms that represent the area between Lock 1 and the Southern Ocean will be used.
-One model is for the LMR Selected Area below Lock 1, and another is for Coorong, Lower Lakes and Murray Mouth, with the former used as an input to the latter.
+This component will use the coupled hydrodynamic-biogeochemical model TUFLOW-FV-AED, developed by BMTWBM and the University of Western Australia.
+TUFLOW-FV is now used extensively in the region for hydrological purposes.
+A single model domain was applied spanning Lock 1 to the Southern Ocean, including the Coorong.
+For detailed information on the proposed modelling approach refer to Ye et al. (2016b).
 Although outside of the LMR Selected Area, incorporation of Coorong, Lower Lakes and Murray Mouth increases the capacity of the LTIM Project to demonstrate outcomes within other areas and allows an assessment of exports to the Southern Ocean.